isomerpages/nlb-mobile-guide/spotlight/wellbeing/SFMlookingforajob.md

 <h5>1. <a href="https://themuse.com/advice/6-job-search-tips-that-are-so-basic-people-forget-them">6 Job Search Tips That are So Basic People Forget Them </a><br/>
 <i>Jenny Floss.</i> Published on themuse.com on 17 March 2020.</h5>
-<p>Job search advice is often ironic: It it comes almost instantly when you do a an online search online, but it is also incredibly easy to be overwhelmed by the countless recommendations out there.
-This article by Jenny Floss helps to bring the focus back to the most basic and important, yet often overlooked tips in job searching for a lot of people.</p>
+<p>Job search advice is often ironic: it comes almost instantly when you do an online search online, but it is also incredibly easy to be overwhelmed by the countless recommendations out there.
+This article by Jenny Floss helps to bring the focus back to the most basic and important, yet often overlooked tips in job searching.</p>

 <h5>2. <a href="https://hbr.org/2020/06/how-to-nail-a-job-interview-remotely">How to Nail a Job Interview – Remotely</a><br/>
 <i>Amy Gallo.</i> Published on Harvard Business Review on 20 June 2020.</h5>
-<p>Art Markman, a psychology professor at University of Texas at Austin, and Claudio Fernández-Aráoz, an executive fellow at Harvard Business School, give their advice on approaching the difficult challenge of a job searching in times of pandemic crises such as the Covid-19 situation now.</p>
+<p>Art Markman, a psychology professor at University of Texas at Austin, and Claudio Fernández-Aráoz, an executive fellow at Harvard Business School, give their advice on approaching the difficult challenge of job searching in times of crises such as the Covid-19 situation now.</p>

 <h5>3. <a href="https://careersidekick.com/best-ways-find-jobs">The 3 Best Ways to Find Jobs Online and Offline in 2020</a><br/>
 <i>Biron Clark.</i> Published on Career Sidekick on 20 June 2020.</h5>